Terry Griffiths: Early years

 Griffiths was born in Llanelli on 16 October 1947.
 He was admitted to a grammar school but was expelled for truancy and became a student at a secondary modern school, where he played rugby union with future Welsh national-team members Phil Bennett and Derek Quinnell.
 Griffiths began playing snooker when he was 14.
 After leaving school at 15, he worked as a blacksmith's apprentice and as a coal miner and became the youngest winner of the Llanelli and District snooker championship at age 16.
 Griffiths subsequently began working as a bus conductor, a job which gave him more time to practise.
 He later worked as a postman and as an insurance salesman.

 At age 17, Griffiths won the West Wales snooker championship.
-When he was 18 and working as a bus conductor, he met Annette (née Jones), and the couple married in 1969.
+When he was 18 and working as a bus conductor, he met Annette Jones; they married in 1969.
 They had their first son, Wayne, a year and a half after their wedding, and their other son, Darren, two years later.
 Griffiths compiled his first century break at age 24, the first year he entered the Welsh Amateur Championship (where he was runner-up).
 Griffiths played in the amateur home internationals fourteen times, winning twelve of his matches; after winning the Welsh Amateur Championship in 1975, he reached the quarter-finals of the 1976 World Amateur Snooker Championship.
 He won the English Amateur Championship in 1977, defeating Sid Hood 13–3 in the final, and retained the title the following year, winning the final 13–6 against Joe Johnson.